yabhinav1/silent-co-driver/README.md

 Reads driver stress from Formula 1 team radio, and lines it up against the real lap times nobody connects it to.

-**[📊 Presentation (Google Slides)](https://docs.google.com/presentation/d/1AaIo3UI1Un_qu4gjVJyaLaldk3kjIcnG4czPLQR0cpM/edit?usp=sharing)** — the 10-slide walkthrough: the problem, how it works, and why the lap join checks itself.
+**[Presentation (Google Slides)](https://docs.google.com/presentation/d/1AaIo3UI1Un_qu4gjVJyaLaldk3kjIcnG4czPLQR0cpM/edit?usp=sharing)** — the 10-slide walkthrough: the problem, how it works, and why the lap join checks itself.

 ![The Silent Co-Driver](docs/screenshot.png)